4.4 An Applet for general matrix handling and calculating relationship and inbreeding

 7 5 6

-Take these data including (a=) in the clip board and transfer them to input window and there after press the 'evaluate' button and the matrix should appear in the result window.
+Take these data including in the clip board and transfer them to left window and there after press the 'Inbreeding' button and the inbreeding and relationship matrix should appear in the right window.

-The rel relationship matrix will appear in the result window and will look as shown below.
-Number of digits can be set, replacing the 6 with 3 will change the number of digits to 3.
+The relationship matrix will appear in the result window and will look as shown below.

 Relationship matrix 1+F (inbreeding) in the diagonal